Tis the season. The season of giving, of caring, and of shouting obscenities through your windshield when some bastard cuts you off in traffic.

 But it’s like this year round in a Jiu Jitsu academy.
 In a good one at least.
 You’ll find some of the toughest, grittiest, and kindest people on the mat.
 There seems to be a direct correlation between severity of cauliflower ear and compassion.

 Jiu Jitsu guys are notoriously laid back.
 My wife often accuses me of “him-hawing,” and driving like an old man.
 My stance is: what’s the rush?
-And why are you speaking like it’s 1932 Kentucky?
+And why are you talking like a Depression-era farmer?
 There’s a time to hurry, and it isn’t on the highway or at Whole Foods.
 Usually it’s when I’ve just taken the back and Gallagher hasn’t tucked his chin yet.

 Once you’ve been on the receiving end of an 8 minute beat down from the likes of a Professor Brian Walter- RABJJ’s soft-spoken and grinning Silverback- an extra 30 seconds in traffic doesn’t seem so bad.
 Consistent, tough training makes you more human.
 It opens your eyes to the fact that you’re far more fragile than you foolishly thought at 19.
 You become more patient, more empathetic, more compassionate.

 The funny thing about the toughest guys is that they’re most often the nicest.
 Go anywhere with UFC veteran Dante Rivera and you’ll see him shaking hands and kissing babies like he’s the Duke of Swirl from Candyland.
 There’s a certain calm and confidence that comes with knowing that you can fight.
 More importantly, you’re lacking the ego-driven insecurities that provoke most altercations in the first place.
 You’ve got nothing to prove.

 (It’s important to note, however, that these same laid back badasses will spike you like a football shall the need arise.)